star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 Sarah Mendelson

-Ambassador Sarah E. Mendelson has served as a Distinguished Service Professor of Public Policy at Carnegie Mellon University as well as Head of CMU’s Heinz College in Washington DC since 2018.
+Ambassador Sarah E. Mendelson has served as a Distinguished Service Professor of Public Policy at Carnegie Mellon University since 2018.
+Beginning in September 2024, she is also Director, Sustainable Futures.
+From January 2018-August 2024, she was Head of CMU's Heinz College in Washington, DC.

 CMU's Sustainability Initiative